 Guide Dog – is a highly-qualified working dog that has been trained at one of the facilities listed in Ontario Regulation 58 under the Blind Persons’ Rights Act, to provide mobility, safety and increased independence for people who are blind.

-Support Person – as reflected in the Accessibility Standards for Customer Service, Ontario Regulation 429/07, a support person refers to an individual who accompanies a person with a disability, to provide assistance with communication, mobility, personal care, medical needs or access to goods and services.
+Support Person – as reflected in the Accessibility Standards for Customer Service, Ontario Regulation 429/07, a support person refers to an individual who accompanies a person with a disability, in order to provide assistance with communication, mobility, personal care, medical needs or access to goods and services.
 The support person could be a paid personal support worker, a volunteer, a friend or a family member.
 He or she does not necessarily need to have special training or qualifications.

 InvestorCOM, who will hereinafter be collectively referred to as “The Company,” will strive at all times to provide goods and services in a way that respects the dignity and independence of people with disabilities.
-The company is committed to offering people with disabilities, the same opportunity to access its (and/or its clients’) goods and services and allowing them to benefit from the same services, in the same place and in similar ways as other customers.
+The company is committed to offering people with disabilities, the same opportunity to access its (and/or its clients’) goods and services and allowing them to benefit from the same services, in the same place and in a similar way as other customers.

 The Provision of Goods and Services to Persons with Disabilities